Total solar eclipse thrills in Antarctica, surrounding regions | DW | 04.12.2021

 The total solar eclipse could also be partially viewed from countries in the deep southern hemisphere.
 The sun will appear to have a dark shadow on only part of its surface.

-A total solar eclipse, the only one in 2021, is taking place on Saturday and will be visible from Antarctica and the surrounding regions.
+A total solar eclipse, the only one in 2021, took place on Saturday and was visible from Antarctica and the surrounding regions.

 The solar eclipse occurs when the moon passes in front of the face of the sun, partially or completely blocking it out from the Earth's perspective.